smyler3/todo-list/README.md

     Radio field generator has heaps of duplicate code

     -
-    Should be a way to reduce duplicate project action button code
+    Code reuse for edit and creation forms

     -
-    Code reuse for edit and creation forms
-.
+    Both project action button arrays share the same code Should be a way to reduce duplicate project action button code .
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------